 What to Do About Planning in 2021:

-It should really go without saying but startups should not be afraid to pursue their ambition.
-Further, new businesses that have a long term goal in mind are much better positioned to plan on a micro level.
+This should really go without saying but startups should not be afraid to pursue their ambition.
+Furthermore, new businesses that have a long-term goal in mind are much better positioned to plan on a micro-level.

 5. Analytics and Customer Feedback